ellefsen/wordpress-heroku-php/README.md

 	foreman start

 If you don't have foreman installed, you can do so with `gem install foreman` assuming you have Ruby running on your system.
 If it fails, try adding sudo in front of the command.

+## Known Issues

+If you try to develop locally without syncing your external memcachier envvars you might see a 500 error or a You do not have sufficient permissions to access this page. - message.
+Workaround is to simply remove object-cache.php and advanced-cache.php from the content dir while doing local dev.
+In a future release I'll try to have these files added on deploy with Composer.

 ## Sources